grecosalvatore/drift-lens/experiments/README.md

 For each macro use case, there is a folder `model_training_and_embedding_extraction` containing the following scripts:
 - `{model}_training.ipynb`: Jupyter notebook to train the model
 - `{model}_embedding_extraction.py`: Jupyter notebook to extract the embedding representations the model

+Each macro use case also contains a README.md file with specific information about the use case and the simulated drift.

 <table>
   <caption>Experimental use cases.</caption>
   <thead>